Hiking in Aoraki / Mt. Cook National Park

 Hooker Valley Track

-We returned to the visitor center and had lunch and a nap outside on the lawn in the sun.
-We appreciated the wealth of information available in the Department of Conservation, Aoraki Mt.
+We returned to the visitor center and had lunch and a nap outside in the sun.
+We appreciated the information at the Department of Conservation, Aoraki Mt.
 Cook National Park Visitor Centre.

 After a coffee break, we drove to the trailhead for the Hooker Valley Track, a short 5-minute drive away.

-In pursuit of golden hour photos, our late afternoon departure for this trek was deliberate.
-We set out with two small backpacks with snacks and water and I carried all four lenses in anticipation that we were in for a landscape photography treat.
+Our late afternoon departure for this trek was deliberate, as we were in pursuit of golden hour photos.
+We set out with two small backpacks containing snacks and water, and I carried all four lenses in anticipation of a landscape photography treat.

 Di is getting close to Hooker Lake, the turnaround point for the Hooker Valley Track at Aoraki / Mt.
 Cook National Park